igor-baiborodine/kiroule.com/content/article/manage-environment-specific-settings-for-hugo-based-website.md

 algolia_indexName = "dev_kiroule"
 ```
 The production/config.toml contains only the googleAnalytics and disqusShortname settings.

+### Default Environments
+According to the Hugo documentation, this is how default environments are chosen when using the `hugo` command:
+> Default environments are **development** with `hugo serve` and **production** with `hugo`.

+In other words, Hugo implicitly adds `--environment development` and `--environment production` to `hugo serve(r)` and `hugo` commands accordingly.
+Thus, when you use the `hugo server` command in your local environment, Hugo will use the settings from the `config/_default` directory.
+And when the `hugo` command is used, Hugo will merge all settings from the `config/production` directory on top of the settings from the `config/_default`.

 ### netlify.toml
 The following changes have been made to the `netlify.toml` file: